 The approach that we adopt is one of added value.
-The principle is the same as when a leaseholder pays compensation to their Landlord in return for granting an extension to the term of their lease.
-Once the existing term of the lease is added to the additional term which has been granted by the Landlord the property become more valuable.
-The term used is ‘marriage value’ and the Act covering lease extensions dictates that it is split equally between the parties.
+The principle is the same as when a leaseholder pays compensation to their landlord in return for granting an extension to the term of their lease.
+Once the existing term of the lease is added to the additional term the property becomes more valuable and is called ‘Marriage Value’.

 The cost of the work should include any alterations that are necessary to the communal areas or any of the other leasehold flats in the building and professional fees including the estimated costs of complying with the Party Wall etc. Act 1996.

-In addition to this there are any number of other considerations that could be added, depending on the level of detail of your report or inclination of your surveyor.
-The most common is a risk deduction, followed by costs of finance.
-Lessee’s risk and profit is perhaps a controversial one but is representative of the fact that the leaseholder is shouldering all the risk in this development, whilst the freeholder is exposed to none.
+On typical cost is one that acknowledges the fact that the leaseholder is shouldering all the risk of the development, whilst the freeholder is exposed to none.
 If the premium for the loft space is paid in advance of the works being completed (and it usually is), then the project has to run precisely to plan, time and cost for the valuation to be correct.
-The 10% downwards adjustment reflects the likelihood of the project coming in at more than would have been expected.
-Of course the chance of the build coming in under budget and the contactor offering a nice healthy discount are slim to none!
+A 10% downwards adjustment is typical on simple jobs and reflects the likelihood of the project coming in at more than would have been expected.

 There is a lot of subjective opinion when it comes to valuations of this type, so it is not unusual for both the leaseholder and the freeholder to instruct their own separate surveyors and to have a period of negotiation.
 Other freeholders are more relaxed and are happy to commission only one surveyor and one report.
-In that instance it is preferable for the Valuer to clearly state in his T&Cs, both leaseholder and freeholder as the client and that the report represents his impartial opinion and act as a single joint expert.
+In that instance it is preferable for the Valuer to clearly state in their T&Cs that both the leaseholder and freeholder are clients and that the report represents his impartial opinion and act as a Single Joint Expert.